Two Hilbert schemes in computer vision: Introduction

-\begin{thm} There are smooth irreducible varieties $\Cam_n$ and $\CalCam_n$ parametrizing $n$-view camera configurations and $n$-view calibrated camera configurations, respectively.
-They contain open subspaces $\Cam_n^{\nc}$ and $\CalCam_n^{\nc}$ parametrizing configurations where the camera centers are not collinear. \begin{enumerate} \item For all $n>1$, sending a configuration to its joint image defines a locally closed embedding If $n>2$ then this morphism is an open immersion on $\Cam_n^\nc$.
-If $n>4$ then this morphism is an open immersion, so that $\Cam_n$ is identified with an open subscheme of the smooth locus of $\Hilb_{(\bP^2)^n}$. \item For all $n>1$, there is a natural locally closed embedding (where the latter is a diagram Hilbert scheme; see Section \ref{sec:hilbert}).
-If $n>2$ then this morphism is an open immersion on $\CalCam_n^\nc$.
-If $n>4$ then this morphism is an open immersion on all of $\CalCam_n$.
+\begin{thm} There are smooth irreducible varieties $\Cam_n$ and $\CalCam_n$ parametrizing $n$-view camera configurations and $n$-view calibrated camera configurations, respectively. \begin{enumerate}[leftmargin=1.5cm] \item The variety $\Cam_n$ has dimension $11n-15$.
+For all $n>1$, sending a configuration to its joint image defines a locally closed embedding If $n>2$ then this morphism is an open immersion, so that $\Cam_n$ is identified with an open subscheme of the smooth locus of $\Hilb_{(\bP^2)^n}$. \item The variety $\CalCam_n$ has dimension $6n-7$.
+For all $n>1$, there is a natural locally closed embedding (where the latter is a diagram Hilbert scheme; see \cref{sec:hilbert}).
+If $n>2$ then this morphism is an open immersion.

 \item The natural decalibration morphism $\nu_n:\CalCam_n\to\Cam_n$ is finite, proper and unramified.
-The morphism $\nu_2$ is an \'etale cover with general fiber of order $2$.
-For $n>2$ the morphism $\nu_n$ is generically injective. \end{enumerate} \end{thm}
+The morphism $\nu_2$ is an étale cover of its image with general fiber of order $2$.
+For $n>2$ the morphism $\nu_n$ is generically injective but not injective. \end{enumerate} \end{thm}

+The statements on Hilbert schemes generalize and refine the results of \cite{aholt2011hilbert}.
+In particular, our methods show that the formation of the multiview variety gives an open immersion into the Hilbert scheme at all points, identifying the moduli space with an open subscheme of the Hilbert scheme.